New organic grocer opens first SC store Thursday in Mount Pleasant

-Watermelon-sized jackfruit, sweet potato multigrain tortilla chips and cowboy seasoned bacon are just a few of the many unique items customers will find at South Carolina's first GreenWise Market store and not at its parent Publix supermarkets.
+Watermelon-sized jackfruit, sweet potato multigrain tortilla chips and cowboy seasoned bacon are just a sampling of the many offbeat items customers will find at South Carolina's first GreenWise Market store and not at the convention Publix supermarkets its parent company operates.

-The organic and natural food emporium launches at 7 a.m.
+The organic and natural food emporium opens at 7 a.m.
 Thursday at 1720 Shoremeade Road in Mount Pleasant after a brief ribbon-cutting ceremony at 6:45 a.m.

-The 21,535-square-foot Publix offshoot will anchor the new Indigo Square Shopping Center on U.S. Highway 17 across from Lowe’s home improvement store and Mount Pleasant Towne Centre.
+The 21,535-square-foot Publix offshoot will anchor the new Indigo Square Shopping Center on U.S. Highway 17 across from Lowe’s and Mount Pleasant Towne Centre.

 It's the second for the Florida-based supermarket chain.
 Three others are set to open this year in Alabama and Florida.
 A second South Carolina store will open next year in Lexington near Columbia.